AqwamCreates/DataPredict/docs/BasicTutorials/GettingStartedWithDeepReinforcementLearning.md

 ```

-As you can see, the CategoricalPolicy compresses a number of codes into reinforce() function.
+As you can see, the SingleCategoricalPolicy compresses a number of codes into reinforce() function.

 # Wrapping It All Up